bogdan/blog/_posts/2012-04-16-assumption-driven-development.markdown

     (1...100000).to_a.lazy.select{|a| a.odd? }.map{|a| a**2}.to_a

-In short: In this example there will be only one iteration over an array with no intermediate array between `select` and `map`.
+In short: there will be only one iteration over an array with no intermediate array between `select` and `map`.
 If you are an assumption-driven person, you already assumed that `#lazy` not only saves your memory, but also improve performance.

 And problem is that it is not true. [`#lazy` is very slow](https://bugs.ruby-lang.org/issues/6183).